-Mr Peter MacDonagh peter.macdonagh@emanuel.org.uk
+Mr Jordan Angol jordan.angol@emanuel@org.uk

 Computer Science Cambridge International 9618

 GCSE Computer Science is useful but not necessary.
 If you have taken Computing GCSE you should have at least a grade 7.
 You should be able to demonstrate an ability to solve complex problems by attaining a grade 7 or above in GCSE Mathematics.
 If you have not taken Computing GCSE we would expect a higher ability in Mathematics; please contact the head of department to discuss your individual suitability.